shane-reaume/DeepseekOllamaRag/README.md

 The application uses a configuration system to manage Ollama settings:

-1. Copy the template configuration:
+1. Copy the template configuration to the build ready `config.py`:
 ```bash
 cp config.template.py config.py
 ```